oyoclass/python3-doc/doc/extralibs/flask.md

 #### Basic Web Server with Templates

-1\. flask will look for template files in the `templates` directory by default, so first, create a new folder named `templates`, then add a file named `welcome.html`:
+1\.
+Flask will look for template files in the `templates` directory by default, so first, create a new folder named `templates`, then add a file named `welcome.html`:
 ```html
 <!DOCTYPE html>